pawelgrzybek/pawelgrzybek.com/content/posts/2022-03-31-top-picks-2022-march.md

 ## [New CSS Features In 2022](https://www.smashingmagazine.com/2022/03/new-css-features-2022/)

 This article by [Michelle Barker](https://twitter.com/MicheBarks) is a golden summary of all the new things that are coming to CSS in the sightable future.
 This format divided into sections with a brief explanation and practical examples is incredible for this post.
-If things like Container Queries, `:has()`, `@when/@else`, `accent-color`, CSS Color Functions, Cascade Layers, Subgrid, Scroll Timeline, Nesting are new to you, check it out now.
+So if things like Container Queries, `:has()`, `@when/@else`, `accent-color`, CSS Color Functions, Cascade Layers, Subgrid, Scroll Timeline, Nesting are new to you, check it out now.
 Also, the conclusion of this post is just bang-on.

 > CSS appears to be reaching a level of maturity where the challenge is no longer whether something can be done in CSS, but rather training and arming a new generation of developers to understand the tools we have at our disposal, know when to reach for them, and how to make user-centered development decisions.

 ## [What makes writing more readable?](https://pudding.cool/2022/02/plain/)

 [Becca Monteleone](https://twitter.com/BeccaMonteleone), [Jamie Brew](https://twitter.com/jamieabrew) and [Michelle McGhee](https://twitter.com/mich_mcghee) created this interactive guide to plain writing.
 It is easy to follow, clear to understand, and very informative.
-I love the idea of toggling between the form that we often see nowadays and the plain alternative.
+I love toggling between the version that we often see nowadays and the plain alternative.
 This post is also full of references to studies are resources that can deepen your knowledge in good writing.
 I highly recommend this post to everyone, absolutely everyone!

 ## [Maarten Van Hoof - Container queries, the next step towards a truly modular CSS](https://youtu.be/A2dMca3WrJE)

 CSS Container Queries is the biggest revolution since the introduction of media queries.
-I expressed my excitment about this feature in ["CSS Container Queries — a revolution for responsive web design"](https://pawelgrzybek.com/css-container-queries-a-revolution-for-responsive-web-design/).
-This talk by Maarten Van Hoof on YouTube is a great introduction to CSS COntainer Queries.
-Started by a brief overview of the problem that this feture aims to solve followed by technical explanation of the implementation.
+I expressed my excitement about this feature in ["CSS Container Queries — a revolution for responsive web design"](https://pawelgrzybek.com/css-container-queries-a-revolution-for-responsive-web-design/).
+This talk by Maarten Van Hoof on YouTube is an excellent introduction to CSS COntainer Queries.
+It started with a brief overview of the problem that this feature aims to solve, followed by a technical explanation of the implementation.

 {{< youtube A2dMca3WrJE >}}